BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-`std::format` doesn't have a way to print to the console, so we need to jump through some hoops. maybe in c++23. it is guranteed to have ABI stability. `{fmt}` has more utility built in into it, with helpers and so on. it also has constexpr capability (with `FMT_COMPILE`)
+`std::format` doesn't have a way to print to the console, so we need to jump through some hoops. maybe in c++23. it is guaranteed to have ABI stability. `{fmt}` has more utility built in into it, with helpers and so on. it also has constexpr capability (with `FMT_COMPILE`)

 ```cpp
 #include <fmt/format.h>